dragonflyoss/d7y.io/docs/concepts/task.md

 peer_id="172.18.0.4-kind-worker-3aa79d4f-fe54-4b8b-81ef-60a259b30e39"
 ```

-Access the console and search for tasks by Task ID. refer to [Search by Task ID](../advanced-guides/web-console/resource/task.md#search-by-task-id).
+Access the console and search for tasks by Task ID. refer to [search by task id](../advanced-guides/web-console/resource/task.md#search-by-task-id).

 ## Search by Content for Calculating Task ID